Baker valve gear: History

 The Baker Locomotive Valve Gear was produced by the Pilliod Co. of Swanton, Ohio.
 Subsequent versions were produced up to the end of steam service.
 It was particularly popular on the Norfolk and Western Railway, and almost all later N&W engines used it.
-Other extensive users included the Chesapeake and Ohio Railroad, the Nickel Plate Road, the New York Central Railroad and the Baltimore and Ohio Railroad.
+Other extensive users included the Chesapeake and Ohio Railway, the Nickel Plate Road, the New York Central Railroad and the Baltimore and Ohio Railroad.
 There was always debate about the advantages of Baker gear, the main criticism being the number of pin joints and possible lost motion.
 While popular with railroads on the east, western states tended to continue with the Walschaerts pattern.
 In Britain, Baker gear was popular amongst model engineers but in full-size practice the length of the yoke and the width of the assembly may have been difficult to accommodate within the restricted loading gauge.

 Other locomotives to use Baker valve gear were the New Zealand Railways J class, Ja class, Jb class, some Ka class, and the South Australian Railways 620 class.